jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-18-vulnerabilities-and-attacks.md

 - Occur when processes depend on timing or order of operations
 - Exploited to gain elevated privileges or bypass checks
 - Mitigation: synchronization, secure coding, testing
+- **Race Condition:** software vulnerability where the outcome depends on the timing of events not matching the developer's intended order
+	- race conditions occur when multiple threads write to the same variable or object in the same memory location simultaneously
+- **Dereferencing:** software vulnerability that occurs when the code attempts to remove the relationship between a pointer and the thing that pointer was pointing to in the memory
+- **Dirty Cow:** popular 2016 exploit, showcasing a race condition exploitation
+	- **COW:** Copy On Write
+- **Time-of-Check (TOC):** type of race condition where an attacker can alter a system resource after an application checks its state but before the operation is performed
+- **Time-of-Use (TOU):** type of race condition that occurs when an attacker can change the state of a system resource between the time it is checked and the time it is used
+- **Time-of-Evaluation (TOE):** type of race condition that involves the manipulation of data or resources during the time window when a system is making a decision or evaluations
+- *to protect against a race condition, users can use locks and mutexes to lock resources while a process is being run*
+- **Mutex:** mutually exclussive flag that acts as a gatekeeper to a section of code so that onl one thread an be processed at a time
+_ **Deadlock:** occurs when a lock remains in place because the process it's waiting for is terminated crashes, or doesn't finish properly, despite the processing being complete

 ---